napari/napari/docs/naps/2-conda-based-packaging.md

 on each napari release.
 For example, we should control the version bounds for `numpy`, `scikit-image` and similar members of the PyData ecosystem.
-Otherwise, we might arrive to a situation where plugin developers are choosing wildly different `numpy` versions for their projects, making then non-installable together.
-In conda jargon, the set of conditional restrains are called pinnings and implemented as part of a metapackage (a package that doesn't distribute files, only provides metadata).
+Otherwise, we might arrive to a situation where plugin developers are choosing wildly different `numpy` versions for their projects, making them non-installable together.
+In conda jargon, the set of conditional restraints are called pinnings and implemented as part of a metapackage (a package that doesn't distribute files, only provides metadata).
 From now on we will refer to them as _napari pinnings_.